developer-zebra/developer-zebra-site/src/emdk-for-android/7-0/guide/about/index.md

 ## New in v7.0

-> **Important**: Zebra now distributes the EMDK SDK through a JCenter repository, and the EMDK Profile Manager plug-in through the JetBrains plug-in repository.
+* **Important**: Zebra now distributes the EMDK SDK through a JCenter repository, and the EMDK Profile Manager plug-in through the JetBrains plug-in repository.
 To install, see the [EMDK-A Setup guide](../setup).

+####`UPDATE, FEB.
+12 2019:`
+**EMDK for Android 7.0 (and later) has been certified to support [Android Studio 3.3](https://developer.android.com/studio/)**, which was released to the stable channel on Feb.
+5.

 ### Device Support